mh3nj/Aether/README.md

 if you've ever finished building a website and then spent hours on SEO setup, meta tags, schema generation, image optimization, broken link checks, accessibility scans;you know how much time that eats.

-aether does all of it in one place. automatic injection into your HTML. batch operations across hundreds of files. no cloud. no subscription. no data leaving your machine.
+aether does all of it in one place. injection into your HTML. batch operations across hundreds of files. no cloud. no subscription. no data leaving your machine.

 built by a full-time web developer who got tired of the same painful post-launch workflow.